SELKIE-WP7/Logger/docs/guide/Logger-Config-Sources.md

 dumpall = false     # Record unrequested / unexpected messages
 ~~~

-The general configuration for a MQTT source is shown above, and requi the following parameters
+The general configuration for a MQTT source is shown above, and uses the following parameters:
 - `host` - IP address or DNS name of the server
 - `port` - TCP port number.
 A default (1883) will be used if not provided.
 - `dumpall` - Record unknown messages to file (see below)